 – You will also be involved in preparing a variety of teaching materials, maintaining good relationship with parents and you will be an impeccable company ambassador at all times.

 Hours are variable and cover weekday afternoons and Saturday mornings.
-Please note that you must either currently have, or be prepared to be get, a full DBS (formerly CRB) check.
+Please note that you must either currently have, or be prepared to undergo, an enhanced DBS check with a check of the barred lists.

 Saturday Club Supervisor